dstreefkerk/dstreefkerk.github.io/_posts/2025-11-06-fingerprinting-services-behind-proofpoint-hosted-spf.md

 ## Script

-I've built a script that automates this process for a given domain, you can check it out in my GitHub repo here: https://github.com/dstreefkerk/PowerShell/blob/master/Infosec-Related/Invoke-ProofpointSPFFingerprint.ps1
+I've built a script that automates this process for a given domain, you can check it out in my GitHub repo [here](https://github.com/dstreefkerk/PowerShell/blob/master/Infosec-Related/Invoke-ProofpointSPFFingerprint.ps1).

 Example output:
 ```powershell